New Nevada attorney general: Background check law a priority

-LAS VEGAS (AP) — Nevada’s next attorney general Aaron (AY’-ron) Ford says finding a way to implement a stalled, voter-approved gun background check law is one of the top issues the Democrat will tackle when he takes office early next year.
+LAS VEGAS (AP) — Nevada’s new attorney general wants to find a way to implement a stalled, voter-approved gun background check law when he takes office early next year after his predecessor said the measure couldn’t be enforced.

-Ford told The Associated Press in an interview that he’d also be supportive of other gun-safety measures that may come out of the state Legislature, which is controlled by Democrats.
+Democrat Aaron Ford, in an interview with The Associated Press, said he’d also be supportive of other gun-safety measures that come out of the state’s Democratically controlled Legislature.
+Gun safety is a prominent topic in the state where a gunman opened fire last year on an outdoor music festival, killing 58.

-Ford is a 46-year-old attorney and the outgoing state Senate majority leader.
-He noted Friday was the sixth anniversary of the mass shooting at Connecticut’s Sandy Hook Elementary School, which left 20 children and six adults dead.
+Ford, a 46-year-old attorney and outgoing state Senate majority leader, noted Friday was the sixth anniversary of the mass shooting at Sandy Hook Elementary School in Connecticut.

-He says the victims need to be honored with “commonsense gun safety measures,” not just thoughts and prayers.
+“As we honor those 20 kids and six educators who lost their lives, we need to be doing more than thinking and praying about them,” Ford said.
+“We need to be working toward commonsense gun safety measures.”

 Most Read Business Stories